Executive Headteacher's Welcome

 In addition to viewing our website, we warmly invite you to come and visit our school to find out more.
 To arrange this please telephone the school office.

 Here's a video to show you a little bit about the day to day life here at St Giles!

 Our school vision

 A forward-thinking 'centre of excellence’ where pupils are at the ‘heart’ of all decision-making.
-A desire to become world class in all areas, a relentless focus on creative, inspirational and high quality teaching, which maximises pupils' opportunities to learn and achieve!
+Driven by being ‘world class’, we relentlessly focus on creative, inspirational and ambitious teaching, which maximises pupils' opportunities to learn and achieve!

 Our school motto is: